ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 Audit-log lifetime against Q-Day Bounded · expires before the model retires Unbounded

-The 64-byte signature looks lighter on the wire.
-It also expires the moment a cryptographically-relevant quantum computer arrives.
-The 3.3 KB receipt is the one your CISO can defend in front of an auditor in 2032.
+The 64-byte signature looks lighter on the wire, but it stops being any good once a quantum computer strong enough to break it shows up.
+The 3.3 KB receipt is the one your CISO can still defend to an auditor in 2032.

 04 · Why not wait